Logo

 Rodgers So Far: More Boo Than Whoo?

-AS the dust settles on another weekend of football, Liverpool again sit back and think ‘how did we not win that?’
+AS the dust settles on another weekend of Premier League football, Liverpool again sit back and think ‘how did we not win that?’
 Yet another game goes by in which the boys in Red boss, get sucker punched and then drag themselves to a point.

 The issues in the team at present are obvious for all to see, in that we are distinctly toothless up top and despite giving the opposition a dam good gumming (behave), we are not getting what we deserve.